stfc/PSyclone/doc/claw.rst

 process.
 In order to modify the kernels themselves, the user-supplied script must invoke CLAW.

-In contrast to PSyclone's native transformations which operate on the PSy AST, CLAW operates on Fortran source code.
-In this case this will be one or more of the kernels called from the PSy layer.
-PSyclone already has the location of these kernels since the meta-data they contain must be parsed.
-This location information must now also be passed to the transformation script in case it wishes to modify the kernels.
+Just as PSyclone's native transformations operate on the PSy AST, CLAW also operates on the AST of a kernel.
+In this case however the AST is in XcodeML/F form which is obtained by running the front-end of the OMNI compiler.
+This process of obtaining an XcodeML/F kernel AST (instead of the one produced by fparser) is performed 'under the hood' of the PSyclone interface to CLAW.

-Rather than re-name any transformed kernels, PSyclone instead creates them in a user-specified location.
-This information must be passed to PSyclone when it is invoked from the command line.
+Each transformed kernel is written to the same location as the generated PSy-layer code.
+In order to distinguish these kernels from the originals, they are given unique names (based on their original name and the name of the PSy-layer routine that calls them) and the PSy AST updated to use them.

 An example script that uses CLAW to transform kernels might look like:

 ::

-    def trans(psy, kernel_search_path, out_dir):
+    def trans(psy):
+        from psyclone.transformations import OMPParallelLoopTrans
+	from psyclone import claw

         invoke = psy.invokes.invoke_list[0]
         schedule = invoke.schedule

         # Get an OpenMPLoop-transformation
-        from psyclone.transformations import OMPParallelLoopTrans
         ol = OMPParallelLoopTrans()

         # Apply it to the first loop in the schedule
         new_schedule, memento = ol.apply(schedule.children[0])

-	# Transform the associated kernel
+	# Transform the associated kernel for the one invoke
-	from psyclone import claw
 	kern = schedule.children[0].children[0]
 	kernel_list = [kern.name]
+	invoke_list = [invoke]
 	claw_script = "some jython file"
-        claw.trans(kernel_list, kernel_search_path, claw_script, out_dir)
+        claw.trans(invoke_list, kernel_list, claw_script)

         return psy